 Extruding elastomers is like pushing rope.
 If there’s anywhere besides the barrel for the filament to go, it will.

 ABS requires a different degree of compression than Ninjaflex.
 The drive mechanism needs to be adjustable for each filament type.

 Buildup on Drive Teeth

-23 hours into your 24 hour ABS print and you start underextruding.
-Usually this is due to ground ABS filling the teeth of your drive roller.
+23 hours into your 24-hour ABS print and you start underextruding.
+Usually this is due to ground filament filling the teeth of your drive roller.